Foreign Languages Placement Information

 their last day to add/drop classes.
 They will be invited to take the test(s) during

-- For Arabic, Chinese, and Italian, they may reach out to the department to initiate the process.
-However, a $20 fee will apply.
+- For Arabic, Chinese, and Italian, students may reach out to us or Center for Freshmen Year to initiate the process.
+However, a $20 fee will apply and only available during fall and spring semesters.

 - Students may not take courses or credit exams for their native language.